Harold Hellenbrand: Don Dorsey Excellence in Mentoring Award

 Hellenbrand was the 2017 recipient of the Don Dorsey Excellence in Mentoring Award.
 The award was founded by the staff in the CSUN Faculty Mentor Program and EOP.
 It was named after educational psychology professor, Don Dorsey, who helped develop CSUN's first mentor training program.
 The award recognizes faculty and staff who made exceptional contributions to mentoring past and present students from diverse backgrounds and communities.

 Eileen Tosney Award from the American Association of University Administrators

-Hellenbrand received the Eileen Tosney Award in 2014.
-He was honored for his outstanding work as an administrator in the field of higher education, most often awarded as a capstone recognition.
+Hellenbrand received the Eileen Tosney Award in 2014 for his work as an administrator in the field of higher education.